majiddarvishan/temap/docs/migration.md

 ## Overview

-This guide helps you migrate from other map/cache solutions to TTLMap, covering common scenarios, gotchas, and best practices.
+This guide helps you migrate from other map/cache solutions to temap, covering common scenarios, gotchas, and best practices.

 ## Table of Contents